beaker-project/beaker/documentation/admin-guide/upgrading.rst

 required.
 These will be detailed in the release notes.

-Database schema changes can interfere with Beaker's normal operation, so you should stop all Beaker services and the Apache server before beginning the upgrade.
-Then use Yum to upgrade the relevant packages, perform the database changes, and start all Beaker services.
+Database schema changes can interfere with Beaker's normal operation, so you should stop all Beaker services before beginning the upgrade.
+The sequence of events in this case is:

+1. Stop Beaker daemons on the lab controllers.
+2. Stop Apache and beakerd on the Beaker server.
+3. Use Yum to upgrade all relevant packages.
+4. Apply database changes and perform any other steps in the release notes.
+5. Start Apache and beakerd on the Beaker server.
+6. Start Beaker daemons on the lab controllers.

+Note that during the outage period, running jobs will be affected.
+The harness will be unable to report in to Beaker, so the effects may include missing results, missing logs, and recipes terminated by the external watchdog even though they ran successfully.

 New harness packages
 --------------------